Zefross Moss

-Zefross Moss (born August 17, 1966) is a former American football offensive tackle in the National Football League for the Dallas Cowboys, Indianapolis Colts, Detroit Lions and the New England Patriots.
-He played college football for Alabama State University.
+Zefross Moss (born August 17, 1966) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Indianapolis Colts, Detroit Lions and New England Patriots.
+He played college football for Alabama State.

-Early years
+Early life

 Moss attended Holt High School.
 He received All-state honors at offensive tackle as a senior.

 He accepted a scholarship from Alabama State University.
 He was a two-year starter at right tackle, receiving All-Southwest Athletic Conference and Black College All-American honors as a senior.

 Professional career

 Dallas Cowboys

-Moss was signed as an undrafted free agent by the Dallas Cowboys after the 1988 NFL Draft on April 29.
+Moss was signed as an undrafted free agent by the Dallas Cowboys after the 1988 NFL draft on April 29.
 He was waived on August 23.
 He was later re-signed on December 8 and declared inactive for 2 games.

 On August 22, 1989, he was traded to the Indianapolis Colts in exchange for a tenth round draft choice (#249-Pat Newman).